 Deferred revenue consists of contributions from partnering organizations and restricted appropriations received from the Government of Canada.
-When contributions are received from partnering organizations, it is recognized as deferred revenue until the related marketing activity or event has taken place.
+When contributions are received from partnering organizations, they are recognized as deferred revenue until the event has taken place or recognized as partner revenue over the effective life of the contract.
 When restricted appropriations are received from the Government of Canada, it is recognized as deferred revenue until the criteria and stipulations are met that gave rise to the liability.
-As at March 31, 2019 and December 31, 2018, the deferred revenue balance is solely made up of deferred contributions from partnering organizations.
+As at March 31, 2020 and December 31, 2019, the deferred revenue balance is solely made up of deferred contributions from partnering organizations.